-Each water company is leading development of the WRMP and relevant aspects of the regional plan in the
+Each water company is leading development of the WRMP and relevant aspects of the regional plan in the parts of their area included with WRW, as a single piece of work.
+This has necessitated a high degree of integration and fostered greater collaboration between companies and stakeholders.

-The WRW Regional Plan covers the period 2025 to 2085 and addresses long-term regional and inter-regional, multi-sectoral water resources management pressures and draws on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options (SROs) being taken forward by the companies.
+The WRW Regional Plan covers the period 2025 to 2085 and addresses long-term regional and inter-regional, multi-sectoral water resources management pressures and draws on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options13 (SROs) being taken forward by the companies.

-In March 2020, WRW published its Initial Resource Position.
+In March 2020, WRW published its Initial Resource Position14.
 This identified that by 2050, an estimated 166 million litres per day of additional water would be needed for public water supplies, and in the region of an additional 41 million litres per day needed for other abstractors.
-In an update (published in February 2021) to its resource position, WRW noted that the need maybe greater than previously estimated.
-WRW published its Emerging Regional Plan in January 2022.
+In an update 15 (published in February 2021) to its resource position, WRW noted that the need maybe greater than previously estimated.
+WRW published its Emerging Regional Plan16 in January 2022.
 This updated the forecast, taking into account a commitment to achieve a 50% reduction in leakage from the public water supply network by 2050 and a per capita consumption reduction to 110 litres/person/day.
-The updated WRW forecast identified that 215 MI/d of new water would be needed to meet public supply demand by 2031 and that an additional 63 MI/d would be needed by 2050, for non-public water supply sectors.
+The updated WRW forecast identified that 215 Ml/d of new water would be needed to meet public supply demand by 2031 and that an additional 63 MI/d would be needed by 2050, for non-public water supply sectors.